HKUSTDial/awesome-data-agents/README.md

 <p align="center"><img src="assets/l3_agent.jpg" alt="L3" width="50%"></p>

-Level L3 marks a critical transition where data agents evolve from procedural executors into autonomous directors for data-related tasks.
-At this stage, they can independently decompose high-level goals, orchestrate and optimize tailored, end-to-end pipelines, shifting the human to a supervisory role.
-While recent pioneering efforts show promise, they are largely considered very early-stage "Proto-L3" systems.
-Consequently, the pursuit of more autonomous, reliable, versitile and comprehensive L3 data agents remains a key objective in both academia and industry.
+L3 data agents are expected to autonomously orchestrate tailored data pipelines for a wide range of diverse and comprehensive data-related tasks under supervision, extending beyond human-defined workflows or specific tasks.
+This level marks a critical transition in which the data agent assumes a dominant role in data-related tasks, while humans act as supervisors overseeing the data agents' operation.
+To date, no existing system has fully realized such versatile, self-directed orchestration capabilities that define a complete L3 data agent.
+However, emerging efforts from both academia and industry are beginning to address these challenges, giving rise to what we term "Proto-L3" data agents.

 - [AgenticData: An Agentic Data Analytics System for Heterogeneous Data](https://arxiv.org/pdf/2508.05002) - *arXiv 2025*
 - [DeepAnalyze: Agentic Large Language Models for Autonomous Data Science](https://arxiv.org/abs/2510.16872v1) - *arXiv 2025*